July 23, 2021

 It would last for a good 10-15 years, but if they are crowned, it will increase their life.
 For this, you should know exactly how a root canal treatment is done.

 What Exactly Happens During RCT

-However, there are many other factors that may increase or decrease the life of an RCT.
+However, many other factors may increase or decrease the life of an RCT.

 Factors That Decrease the Life of RCT